harmony-one/h/progress/sun-hyuk-ahn.md

-2025-04-09 Fri: (Update methods and structs that depends on the previous transaction).
+2025-04-12 Mon: (Contineu logic update for typed transaction.)

+---

+2025-04-09 Fri: [Refactored]() and updated logic to process new typed transaction.

 2025-04-08 Thu: Began updating methods and structs that depended on the previous transaction.
 Will continue working on this tomorrow.